BorisBug/MakefileGenerator/README.md

 # MakefileGenerator

+A very simple makefile generator script for C code.

-A python script that can collect all the source files within any folder structure.
+This script contains an object that is capable of collecting all the source files within any folder structure.
+It generates a standard GNU makefile, with targets and dependencies.
+It scans the files for the 'main' function(s) and with that generates the executables.

+It is possible to customize via a configurtion file.

-It has the capabilities to compile and run all executables.
+As a side efect, this script also offers the possibility to compile, link and run all executables.

-And the main goal is to generate a Makefile to fit the needs of the specific folder structure.
+It is still a "work in progress" and it is not intended for professional use.
+..I was just tired of writing makefiles and decided to make an automatic "smart" generator.